vaibhavvasani/Online-Mart/README.md

 # omart
-This is an online shopping and selling portal where people can buy and sell products.
+This is an online shopping and selling portal where people can view and sell products.